Kong/kong/README.md

   - **Transformations**: Add, remove or manipulate HTTP requests and responses.
   - **CORS**: Enable cross-origin requests to your APIs that would otherwise be blocked.
   - **Anything**: Need custom functionality?
 Extend Kong with your own Lua plugins!

+For more info about plugins, you can check out the [Plugin Gallery](https://getkong.org/plugins/).

 ## Why Kong?